-Finance costs comprise interest expense on borrowings, unwinding of the discount on restructured liabilities, premium on early redemption of issued bonds, foreign currency losses and impairment losses recognised on trade receivables.
+Finance costs comprise interest expense on financial liabilities measured at amortised cost, unwinding of the discount on restructured liabilities, premium on early redemption of issued bonds, foreign currency losses and impairment losses recognised on trade receivables.

 Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognised in profit or loss using the effective interest method.